 The Kingdom of Sheba

 Aksum was the first truly African indigenous state – no conquerors from elsewhere arrived to start this legendary kingdom, which controlled much of Sudan and southern Arabia at the height of its powers between AD 100 and 940.
 Aksum's heart was the hilly, fertile landscape of northern Ethiopia.
 The Aksumites traded with Egypt, the eastern Mediterranean and Arabia, developed a written language, produced gold coins and built imposing stone buildings.
-In the 4th century AD, the Aksumite king converted to Christianity, founding the Ethiopian Orthodox church.
+In the 4th century AD, when a Lebanese-born Christian missionary converted the Aksumite king to Christianity, the Ethiopian Orthodox church was founded.
 Legend has it that Ethiopia was the home of the fabled Queen of Sheba and the last resting place of the mysterious Ark of the Covenant.

 The area centred on present-day Mali was home to a hugely wealthy series of West African empires that flourished over the course of more than 800 years.
 The Empire of Ghana lasted from the 4th to 11th centuries AD, and was followed by the fabulously wealthy Empire of Mali (around 1250 to 1500), which once stretched all the way from the coast of Senegal to Niger.